anasvag575/FPGA-Verilog/README.md

 Each small project has the source code, the UCF file required for the connectivity and the final bitfile of the each project.

-Projects are split into parts basen on each assignment's requirement of each part.
+Projects are split into parts basen on each assignment's requirement of each part and in each lab assignment we have a report of the whole project.

 Generally the last part will have the full project.

-##LED Driver
+## LED Driver
 The LED Driver was implemented in the Spartan3 FPGA, on the onboard LED Display.

 The project was to implement 2 things: